gdinwiddie/EquineHoroscope/README.md

 We've built an InMemoryHoroscopeCache using Test Driven Development.
 We can demonstrate that our "same horse, same day" scenario works using this cache.
 It leaves us in a bit of a pickle, though.
 This cache code is in the src/test/java tree, not src/main/java.

 In the long run, we want to cache in a database so it persists across reboots.
 I *could* write a test that forces this.
 I've done it before, though, and find it a bit artificial.
 I don't necessarily need to turn all my architectural into business-facing tests.
 For me, it's good enough that my tests show the ultimate behavior is unchanged with a different mechanism.

+The database cache has been test-driven using the Apache Derby (https://db.apache.org/derby/) database engine.